SonikaG/lsystems/PITCHME.md

 |<span style="font-size:0.6em">(d)</span>|<span style="font-size:0.6em">Parameterize preceding symbol with *d*</span>|

 ---
-# Translating axioms into code
+# From axioms to code

 * Start with Project 5

-* Create strings for creating trees with more depth
+* Create a string for each depth of the tree

 * Rotate trees in 3D

-* Read turtle geometry commands and translate into code
+* Read turtle geometry commands and translate into movements

 * Generate tree branch "cylinders" onto the screen